koolkav1/koolkav1.github.io/_posts/2018-04-06-homeless-developer.md

 ---
 This is a very random project.
 I have been following Free Code Camp blog on Medium for a while now and I totally loved their idea where they taught refugees how to code.

-I need to improve my JavaScript skills and to ensure I am patient, good teacher.
+I need to improve my JavaScript skills and to ensure I am a patient, good teacher.
 Why not, do both?
 I will teach someone who has never written code before and help them get on their feet.

 There are several drawbacks here, I also need to ensure my own safety, I need to think of a curriculum, assessments, their current skills, do they even know how to use a computer?
 How did they get homeless?
 Was it drugs, their mental health, their lack of hygiene?
 So many things to consider.